 The Company recognizes management fee revenue as services are provided to investee companies only when a firm agreement or contract is in place, services have been rendered and collectability is reasonably assured.
-Management fees received related to future management activities are recorded as deferred revenue and recognized as revenue based on the agreed monthly fixed fee.
-For the years ended December 31, 2020 and 2019, management fee revenue was \$39,000 and \$nil, respectively.
-The Company also receives a carried interest in investee companies as part of management fee.
-For the years ended December 31, 2020 and 2019, carried interest management fee was \$18,239 and \$nil, respectively.
+Management fees received related to future management activities are recorded as deferred revenue and recognized based on the agreed monthly fixed fee.
+The Company also receives an origination fee and a carried interest in investee companies as part of management fee.